Forward-down

 How low should you go?

-Often it is asked, how low should you go when you ask the horse to lower his head?
+Often it is asked, how low should you go with the head and neck when you ask your horse to lower his head?

 Links to Related and Recommended Articles